mirarr-app/mirarr/README.md

 - [OMDB](http://www.omdbapi.com/) for their mostly free API.
 - [scnsrc](https://scnsrc.me/) for their great RSS feed of released movies.
 - External resources who we refer to when playing movies/TV shows.
-- vidsrc for dl links.
-- TV chart for TV shows table.

 #### Support
 Consider starring the project.